In the realm of contemporary art, few voices resonate with the depth and intrigue found in the paintings of Lynette Yiadom-Boakye. With a masterful...

-It was at the Venice Biennale in 1997 when Italian artist Maurizio Cattelan exposed 2000 stuffed pigeons installed on the top of the air conditioning pipes in the Italian pavilion.
-Their presence was revealed to the public by their fictitious excrements on the floor and on the pieces created by other artists, displayed in the pavilion.
+It was at the Venice Biennale in 1997 when Italian artist Maurizio Cattelan displayed 2000 stuffed pigeons installed at the top of the air conditioning pipes in the Italian pavilion.
+Their presence was revealed to the public by their fictitious excrements on the floor and on the pieces created by other artists displayed in the pavilion.

-Also the facade of central building of the Biennale called the Palace of Exhibitions (formerly known as the Italian Pavilion) was full of them.
+Also, the façade of the central building of the Biennale called the Palace of Exhibitions (formerly known as the Italian Pavilion) was full of them.

-If you’ve ever been to St. Mark’s Square, or any other big historical square in Italy you would immediately know what Cattelan wanted us to say.
-Those dirty gray birds have been pests and destroyers, gathering in hordes, dropping nasty surprises from the sky, spreading diseases and costing millions of euros in cleanup.
+If you’ve ever been to St. Mark’s Square, or any other big historical square in Italy, you would immediately know what Cattelan wanted us to say.
+Those dirty gray birds have been pests and destroyers, gathering in hordes, dropping nasty surprises from the sky, spreading diseases, and costing millions of euros to clean up.
 In 2008, to avoid pigeon domination, city officials here passed an ordinance banning people from feeding them in the square.

-Stuffed pigeons and fake pigeon shit also reflect the human turisti who travel to Venice every two years to see the Biennale.
-Perched above the rafters of the Italian Pavilion, they are art objects that mimic their audience of visitors, seeming to be also duped witnesses of an empty pavilion.
+Stuffed pigeons and fake pigeon excrement also reflect the human tourists who travel to Venice every two years to see the Biennale.
+Perched above the rafters of the Italian Pavilion, they are art objects that mimic their audience of visitors, seeming also to be duped witnesses of an empty pavilion.

-But pigeons are quite international things.
-They also fit perfectly well to the environment of Guggenheim Museum, where Maurizio Cattelan’s retrospective opened in 2011.
+However pigeons are quite international things.
+They also fit perfectly well in the environment of the Guggenheim Museum, where Maurizio Cattelan’s retrospective took place in 2011.

-In 2016 at Monnaie in Paris, where a huge exhibition of Cattelan was held he showed another piece of art with pigeons.
-It was an untitled sculpture of Cattelan peeking out from a hole in the floor; and ‘others’ – pigeons that overlook visitors from different vantage points throughout the space.
+In 2016 at Monnaie in Paris, where a huge exhibition of Cattelan was held, he showed another piece of art with pigeons.
+It was an untitled sculpture of Cattelan peeking out from a hole in the floor and Others – pigeons that overlook visitors from different vantage points throughout the space.
 It is a very weird feeling when you realize they are up there, looking at you and the other visitors.